isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

 This command attempts to fetch all DHCPv6 option definitions associated with "all" servers.
-The `server-tags` list is mandatory for this command and it must include exactly one server tag or the keyword "all".
+The ``server-tags`` list is mandatory for this command and must include exactly one server tag or the keyword "all".
-It must not include the `null` value.</para>
+It cannot include the ``null`` value.

 The following is the example response to this command: